CS2103AUG2016-T16-C1/main/docs/UserGuide.md

 Loads the previously saved file taskmanager2.xml

 ### 4.18 Getting the next date of a recurring task : `next`
-Sets the date of the specified recurring task in the current task listing to the next date that it will occur on <br>
+Sets the date of the specified recurring task in the current task listing to the next date that is nearest to the current date<br>
 Format: `next INDEX`
 > * The `INDEX` refers to the index number shown in the current listing. <br>
 > * This command only works on tasks which were added as `recurring`.
 > * The index **must be a positive integer** 1, 2, 3, ...

 Examples:
-* `next 2` <br>
+* `add tuition sd/13-02-2016 r/7` <br>
+  `next 2`<br>
-Sets the date of the 2nd task to the date of its next occurrence
+If the current date is 24-02-2016, it sets the date of the 2nd task to 27-02-2016
-* `list` <br>
+* `add movie sd/25-10-2016 r/3` <br>
 `next 3` <br>
-Sets the date of the 3rd task in the current task listing to the date of its next occurrence
+If the current date is 7-11-2016, it sets the date of the 3rd task to 9-11-2016

 ### 4.19 Emailing tasks : `email`
 *4.19.1 Add all unread email* <br>